 The class action lawsuit against Health Net (Case No. BC567361) was filed in Los Angeles County Superior Court.

 Consumer Watchdog is a nonpartisan consumer advocacy organization with offices in Washington, D.C. and Santa Monica, CA. Find us on the web at: www.ConsumerWatchdog.org

 Shernoff Bidart Echeverria Bentley LLP leads the nation in protecting policyholders from insurance company abuse.
 The firm has been protecting the rights of insurance consumers, both individuals and businesses, for over 35 years after having set the legal precedent requiring insurance companies to act in good faith.
 For more information, go to: www.shernoff.com

-*News Release by Consumer Watchdog: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Consumer Watchdog).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.